chrisraro/chrisraro/README.md

 ###

-<p align="left">A front-end developer with a passion for building efficient, scalable solutions.
-I specialize in creating user-friendly applications using modern technologies.<br><br>🌟 An experienced Web Developer specializing in WordPress, GeneratePress, and GenerateBlocks.
+<p align="left">A software engineer with a passion for building efficient, scalable solutions.
+I specialize in creating user-friendly applications using modern technologies.<br><br>🌟 An aspiring Web Developer specializing in WordPress, GeneratePress, and GenerateBlocks.

   # 🚀 Recent Projects:
   - ▲  A real estate web app developed with Vercel (https://amangroup-webapp.enjoyrealty.com/)